callpeak

 Output files

 1. NAME_peaks.xls is a tabular file which contains information about called peaks.
-You can open it in excel and sort/filter using excel functions.
+You can open it in Excel and sort/filter using excel functions.
 Information include:

 • chromosome name